Relevance of the Basset history term for Lagrangian particle dynamics: Background

 \subsection{Numerical solution of the MRE}

 The BHT is made up of a history integral with a singular kernel.
 This term changes the MRE from an ordinary differential into an integro-differential equation that is not easily solvable either analytically or numerically.
 For this reason, the term is often omitted~\cite{CumminsEtAl2020}, modified~\cite{LovalentiEtAl1993, Mei1994, DorganAndLoth2007, MorenoCasasEtAl2016} or approximated~\cite{KlinkenbergEtAl2014, ElghannayAndTafti2016, ParmarEtAl2018, VanHinsbergEtAl2011}.
 Several numerical approximations, based on quadrature schemes, were obtained by Van Hinsberg et al.~\cite{VanHinsbergEtAl2011} and Daitche~\cite{Daitche2013}.
 However these schemes become storage-intensive for large time grids.

-In 2019, Prasath et al. showed that the MRE can be written "as a forced, time-dependent Robin boundary condition of the one-dimensional diffusion equation"~\cite{prasath2019accurate} and provided a storage-efficient numerical scheme.
-In this paper, trajectories with BHT are calculated with the second order finite-difference, IMEX solver (FD2 + IMEX2) by Urizarna-Carasa et al.~\cite{urizarna2024efficient} that relies on Prasath's reformulation.
-The scheme uses the second order spatial discretization provided by Koleva~\cite{Koleva2005} coupled with a second order Midpoint IMEX method given by Ascher et al.~\cite{ascher1997implicit} to solve the reformulated MRE.
-Trajectories without BHT are calculated with the explicit adaptive Runge-Kutta method of order 5(4) provided by the \textit{solve\_ivp} solver of Python's SciPy~\cite{2020SciPy-NMeth} library, using a relative and absolute tolerance of $10^{-8}$.
-For verification, trajectories without BHT were compared against the Leap-Frog method, whereas trajectories with BHT were compared against Daitche's $3^{rd}$ order method~\cite{Daitche2013}.
-All figures shown in this paper can be reproduced using the provided code~\cite{code2024}.
+In this paper, trajectories with BHT are calculated with the second order finite-difference, IMEX solver (FD2 + IMEX2) by Urizarna-Carasa et al.~\cite{urizarna2024efficient}.
+The scheme uses the reformulation by Prasath et al.~\cite{prasath2019accurate} that transforms the MRE into a ``a forced, time-dependent Robin boundary condition of the one-dimensional diffusion equation" on a semi-infinite domain

+\revb{The transformation relies on the observation that the integral term in~\eqref{eq:MRE} is equivalent to a fractional derivative of Riemann-Liouville type~\cite{Tatom1988}.
+For a detailed discussion of how~\eqref{eq:MRE} is transformed into~\eqref{eq:MRSys} we refer the reader to the paper by Prasath et al.~\cite{prasath2019accurate}.} Here, $z \in \mathbb{R}^+$ is a pseudo-space that has no physical interpretation, $t$ is time, $\bm{x}(t)$ is the particle's position at time $t$ and $\bm{q}(z,t)$ is a function with the same dimension as $\bm{x}(t)$, that is two for a two-dimensional flow field and three for a 3D field.
+The boundary value $\bm{q}(0,t)$ is equal to the relative velocity of the particle at time $t$ and $\dot{\bm{x}}(t)$ is its absolute velocity. \revb{The parameters in the boundary condition~\eqref{MRSys3} are